Lindze Letherman

-Lindze Lanae Letherman (born November 2, 1988) is an American actress, equestrian, trick rider, and general manager.
+Lindze Letherman is an American retired actress, equestrian, trick rider, and general manager.
 She is known for her roles as Molly in Toothless, Virginia Lofton in Virginia's Run, and Georgie Jones in General Hospital.

 Career

-Letherman was born in Fresno, California.
-She appeared on General Hospital as Georgie Jones, the daughter of soap opera supercouple Frisco and Felicia Jones and one-half of the popular teen couple "Dillon and Georgie".
+Letherman appeared on General Hospital as Georgie Jones, the daughter of soap opera supercouple Frisco and Felicia Jones and one-half of the popular teen couple "Dillon and Georgie".

 Letherman had a small role in the 2002 movie Clockstoppers as Kelly Gibbs, and has made guest appearances on TV shows, talk shows, and game shows.

 Letherman left General Hospital in December 2007, when her character was killed off.
 She temporarily returned on March 26, 2010, and March 29, 2010, as a ghost.
 She once again appeared temporarily returned to speak to Maxie Jones on July 11–12 and December 5, 2013, once again as a ghost.

 Letherman also starred in an Independent film in 2007 entitled Stamped! which was filmed with Higher Definition Media, Inspiration Studios and Frontier Film, and was released on February 27, 2009.

 Personal life

-Lindze Letherman married Adam Etchegoyen on Saturday October 18, 2014.
-The couple exchanged vows at Stolpman Vineyards in Santa Barbara, CA. Lindze retired from acting in 2018 after she left "General Hospital" and moved to Aspen, Colorado.
-Today Lindze Letherman is a general manager for Hooch.
+Letherman married Adam Etchegoyen on Saturday October 18, 2014.
+The couple exchanged vows at Stolpman Vineyards in Santa Barbara, CA. She retired from acting in 2018 after she left "General Hospital" and moved to Aspen, Colorado.
+Today Letherman is a general manager for Hooch.